+The Electoral College offers sparsely populated states a disproportionate amount of influence over the electoral process.
+This influence is magnified, particularly in swing states.
+In the 2016 general election, about two-thirds of campaign stops were to the four biggest swing states: Florida, Ohio, Pennsylvania, and North Carolina.
+This means that candidates are not campaigning across the nation.
+Additionally, this makes some voters in states that are considered 'safe' or electoral strongholds for a particular party under the Electoral College feel that they are dis-incentivized to vote, as their votes do not have equal weighting compared to swing states.
 Finally, if we had a popular vote election, candidates would still not be able to focus solely on the large states because there aren’t enough votes there.
-In 2016, the 4 largest states (population-wise): New York, California, Texas, and Florida only had about a quarter of the total votes.
-This means that even if a candidate got every single vote in those states (which wouldn’t happen) the candidate would still have to be campaigning elsewhere.
+In 2016, the four largest states (population-wise): New York, California, Texas, and Florida only had about a quarter of the total votes.
+This means that even if a candidate got every single vote in those states (which wouldn’t happen), the candidate would still have to be campaigning elsewhere.

 [P1] The Electoral College ensures the opinions of all Americans are considered by making candidates campaign in states they otherwise might not visit.
 [P2] The Electoral College prevents a tyranny of the majority, where the largest and most populated states would decide all elections.
 [P3] The Electoral College ensures that all states are valued.